olive-groves/xrf-explorer/README.md

 The `client` folder contains the frontend project that will be served to the user as part of the Flask backend.

-The 'server' folder contains all python code necessary for the backend of the app.
+The `server` folder contains all python code necessary for the backend of the app.

 ### Frontend